-Acti ivity Respo r Primary sibility Secondary Monitoring and Supervision Availability of first aid box / facilities with all recommended medicines / non-consumables in each construction site.
-Timary Secondary regular site visits by a qualified medical doctor, register of health problems, etc., by the Jr. 2.
-An educated person in the camp site should be oriented on administering first aid treatment and Environmental safeguard expert at DPMU.
-3. the box should be placed under his/her command.
+Activity Respor sibility Monitoring and Supervision Au ivity Primary Secondary Womtoring and Super vision 1.
+2. 3.
+4. 5.
+6. Availability of first aid box / facilities with all recommended medicines / non-consumables in each construction site.
+An educated person in the camp site should be oriented on administering first aid treatment and the box should be placed under his/her command.
 Arrangement should be made by which she/he would be available at the time of requirement.
+In case of any eventuality which demand hospitalisation, transport facility should be provided using available project vehicle or immediate transportation through ambulance service to nearby health facility.
+Periodic visit by a qualified medical doctor (PHC/CHC/SDH etc.) to the campsite for health check-up of workers, at least once in 15 days.
+A register of all health problems must be maintained by the doctor and available at the campsite.
+Provision of health insurance of all workers for stipulated period of their engagement in regular site visits by a qualified medical doctor, register of health problems, etc., by the Jr. Environmental safeguard expert at DPMU.
 Copy of health insurance certificate available with DPMU.
-4. In case of any eventuality which demand hospitalisation, transport facility should be provided using available project vehicle or immediate transportation through ambulance service to nearby health facility.
-5. Periodic visit by a qualified medical doctor (PHC/CHC/SDH etc.) to the campsite for health check-up of workers, at least once in 15 days.
-A register of all health problems must be maintained by the doctor and available at the campsite.
-Provision of health insurance of all workers for stipulated period of their engagement in construction sites. rage Facility: Contractor DPMU Periodic supervision by the Sr. Environmental safeguard Storage site within the camp should be at a minimum distance of 30 meter from the living area of the workers. specialist at SPMU 2.
+Sto construction sites. rage Facility: Contractor DPMU Periodic supervision by the Sr. 1.
+Storage site within the camp should be at a minimum distance of 30 meter from the living area of the workers.
+Contractor Drmo Environmental safeguard specialist at SPMU 2.
 Liquids like oil / fuel / lubricants etc. should be stored at a height from the ground level for which a brick-based platform with sand flooring should be prepared to avoid soil and water contamination due to spillage.
-Similarly, cement can be stored at a height from the ground level in a damp-proof area.
-Contractor DDMII Verification of installation of 1.
-Provision of fire extinguishers / Fire-fighting arrangements at the camps.
-Each area shall be earmarked based on fire zone category (Fire zone-1, 2 & 3).
+Similarly, cement can be stored at a height from Oth the ground level in a damp-proof area. her Safety and Security Measures Contractor DPMU Verification of installation of Provision of fire extinguishers / Fire-fighting arrangements at the camps.
+Each area shall be earmarked based on fire zone category (Fire zone- 1, 2 & 3).
 Arrangement shall be available at each facility like living area, material storage area, hazardous building.
 At least one fire lift and water storage tank shall also be provided at each camp site.
-Contractor DPMO fire-fighting instruments in the camp/s and periodic supervision by the Sr. Environmental safeguard expert at SPMU.
 Display of fire station number in prominent place for easy visibility.
-4. In case the campsite has a common kitchen facility, it must be ensured that the common kitchen (and any other kitchens in the campsite) is located at least 20 m away from the living area.
+In case the campsite has a common kitchen facility, it must be ensured that the common kitchen (and any other kitchens in the campsite) is Contractor DIMO fire-fighting instruments in the camp/s and periodic supervision by the Sr. Environmental safeguard expert at SPMU.
+4. Co located at least 20 m away from the living area.
 Only LPG stoves are to be used.
 Use of fuelwood stoves shall not be permitted for use in camp site.
 Provision of identity cards to labourers and residents of construction camps.
-2. Struction Phase Construction camps shall be maintained free from litter and in hygienic condition.
+1. 2.
+Construction camps shall be maintained free from litter and in hygienic condition.
 It should be kept free from spillage of oil, grease or bitumen.
 Contractor DPMU Verification of construction sites from time to time by the Jr. Environmental safeguard expert at DPMU and submission of